lululxvi/oh-my-linux-apps/README.md

 - [KeePass](https://www.keepass.info/) - Windows focused password manager, with some cross platform support through Mono.
 - [Meld](http://meldmerge.org/) - Meld is a visual diff and merge tool that helps you compare files, directories, and version controlled projects.
 - [Synergy](https://symless.com/synergy) - Share one mouse and keyboard between multiple computers.
+- [Virtualbox](https://www.virtualbox.org/) - VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

+## Command Line Utilities
+- [screen](https://linux.die.net/man/1/screen) - Screen is a full-screen window manager that multiplexes a physical terminal between several processes (typically interactive shells).
+- [The Silver Searcher / Ag](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.
 - [Tmux](https://tmux.github.io/) - It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
 And do a lot more.
-- [Virtualbox](https://www.virtualbox.org/) - VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

 ## Configuration